-For the mainland China promotional poster of Kung Fu Hustle, Stephen Chow is holding a lollipop in one hand and an ax in the other hand.
-This reveals a clue for the theme of the movie.
+For the mainland China promotional poster of Kung Fu Hustle, Stephen Chow is holding a lollipop in one hand and an axe in the other hand.
+This reveals a clue to the theme of the movie.
 The lollipop implies a person’s innocent intent and kind heart that has the courage to fight evil and defend goodness.

-The ax, if properly used, represents the courage to overcome evil.
-The ax also implies evil intent and an evil nature that must be destroyed.
-In the battle between good and evil, the lollipop represents justice, goodness, and purity, whereas the ax represents evil and the dark power.
+The axe, if properly used, represents the courage to overcome evil.
+The axe also implies an evil intent and an evil nature that must be destroyed.
+In the battle between good and evil, the lollipop represents justice, goodness, and purity, whereas the axe represents evil and the dark power.
 Regular people often interpret the forces of evil to be the CCP.
-And in reality, the CCP’s emblem is an ax together with a sickle.
+And in reality, the CCP’s emblem is an axe together with a sickle.

 Even a couple who were martial arts masters did not come forward to help.
 Just as they were about to be set ablaze, a hero awakened and stepped forward to avert the evil.
 He said: “As much power and ability as you have, you still must bear the responsibility for that power and ability and pay for your deeds.”
 These words awakened everyone, along with the martial arts couple.
 All of them suddenly stood up to resist the Axe Gang.